 - Clarendon Text (2007).
-A 20-style slab serif that uses inspiration from 1953 faces by Hoffmann and Eidenbenz and the 1995 font Egizio by Novarese.
+A 20-style slab serif that uses inspiration from 1953 typefaces by Hoffmann and Eidenbenz and the 1995 font Egizio by Novarese.

 - Classic Comic (2010).

 - Coconut and Coconut Shadow (2006).
-Great techno pop faces.
+Great techno pop typefaces.

 - Coffee Script (2004): the digital version of R. Middleton's Wave design for the Ludlow foundry, circa 1962.
 Designed with Phil Rutter.